-- To learn more about the City Centre Vacant Lot Redevelopment tax exemption incentive and to see if you are eligible, check out our webpage.
+- The City Centre Vacant Lot Redevelopment tax exemption is available year-round.
+To learn more, check out our webpage.

 City Centre Incentive Program